+Affiliate marketing without cookies – can you imagine?
 Again there is a panic in the world of affiliate marketers and advertisers.
-Just now that we got used to the GDPR, Chrome – responsible for 70% of the web use – is going to block third-party tracking cookies.
+Just now that we got used to the GDPR, Chrome (responsible for 70% of the web use) is going to block third-party tracking cookies.
 Furthermore, Apple makes tracking on an iPhone optional based on the user’s opt-in.
+What does it mean for the future of affiliate marketing?

-The consequences are striking: personalization, targeting, and retargeting via advertisements must be done differently.
+However, the consequences are big: personalization, targeting, and retargeting via advertisements must be done differently.

 What does the future hold for us in terms of cookies, tracking IDs, and online privacy?
 And, what is the impact for marketers?
 In today’s blog post, we will discuss it based on 10 questions.